It seems like all everyone is talking about at the moment is the new Claret X-Trem-1 timepiece.

 The back is silky smooth, the leather strap supple, the deployment clasp has a satisfying click which you know means it’s never going to come loose.
 When you put it on – yes, they did let me try it on – it seems to disappear.
 It is quite simply one of the nicest fitting watches I have ever worn.

-But it is the little things that really impress, things that don’t show up in the photos.
+But it is the little things about the Claret X-Trem-1 that really impress, things that don’t show up in the photos.
 Despite what anyone tries to tell you there are no wires inside the hour and minute tubes moving the balls up and down, this really is the first mechanical watch where the time indicators are unconnected to the movement.

 Then there is the subtle button at the top of the watch that manages all of the functions; once you see it it’s obvious, but it is just so well done that it blends harmoniously into the rest of the case.

-Of course what people are really interested in is the time mechanism.
+Of course what people are really interested in is the incredible time mechanism housed inside the Claret X-Trem-1.
 I suspect that for a complete answer a degree in Physics might be in order, but there are some excellent reasons why magnets are not normally used in watches.
 The challenge here is to focus that magnetism to a narrow space where it’s influence can be minimalized.
 The use of exotic materials throughout the watch helps as well.

 In fact the amount of magnetic force used is quite small, so small that a good jolt will send the indicators to the bottom of the tube.
 Of course while the balls themselves may have moved the magnets have not, all that is needed is to simply give the watch a little shake and they return to their previous position.
 Simple really.